-You may choose to enrol for one semester only or take a number of modules for more systematic language learning and the opportunity to achieve the Keele Certificate of Language Competence or the Keele Certificate of Advanced Language Competence.
+You may choose to enrol for one semester only or take a number of modules for more systematic language learning and the opportunity to achieve an Enhanced Degree Title or a record of achievement on your HEA report.

 These stages are comparable to the Common European Framework Reference (CEFR) for further details please see Common European Framework of Reference for Languages.